Komnenian restoration: Before the Komnenoi

 In the decades before the Komnenoi, the Byzantine Empire had been on a steady decline due to many factors, the most important being the political conflict between the state bureaucracy in Constantinople and the Byzantine military aristocracy.

-In almost every year since the death of Emperor Basil II, the aristocracy rose up in revolt across the empire, east and west causing the army to move back and forth exposing their borders to raiding parties of Normans, Pechenegs or Turkic horsemen.
-The empire's holdings in Southern Italy were finally lost to the Normans under Robert Guiscard and his son Bohemond of Taranto, who quickly turned to the weakly held Balkan provinces of Byzantium that were ripe for plunder.
-In the countryside, there existed a free peasantry unlike in Western Europe.
-However, the growing power of the aristocracy led to the dismantling of the free peasantry and the enlargement of private estates by the aristocracy, sometimes through purchases but often through intimidation or outright violence.
-Basil II had been ruthless and successful during his reign at curbing their growing power but after his death, the process recommenced and accelerated.
-Another issue came in the succession crisis following the death of Basil II brother and successor Constantine VIII.
-Constantine VIII had no male heirs and as a consequence, the bureaucrats of Constantinople married his daughters Zoe and Theodora to older and incompetent men unfit for rule who were ill-advised and squandered money on trivial things.
+In almost every year since the death of Emperor Basil II, the aristocracy rose up in revolt across the empire, causing the army to move back and forth from east to west, thus exposing their borders to raiding parties of Normans, Pechenegs or Turkic horsemen.
+The empire's holdings in Southern Italy were finally lost to the Normans under Robert Guiscard and his son Bohemond of Taranto, who quickly plundered the weakly-held Balkan provinces of Byzantium.

+In the countryside there existed a free peasantry unlike in Western Europe.
+However, the growing power of the aristocracy led to the dismantling of the free peasantry and the enlargement of large private estates, sometimes through purchases but often through intimidation or violence.
+Basil II had been ruthless in curbing the aristocracy, but after he died they only gained more power and land at the peasants' expense.

+Another factor in decline was the succession crisis following the death of Basil II's brother and successor Constantine VIII.
+Constantine VIII had no male heirs and as a consequence, the bureaucrats of Constantinople arranged for his daughters Zoe and Theodora to marry older and incompetent men unfit for rule who were ill-advised and squandered money on trivial things.

-As a result of the growing power and militancy of the aristocracy and the succession crisis, the policies of the bureaucrats in Constantinople were to weaken the power of this aristocratic class by freeing Anatolian peasants from their military service and turn them into a tax-paying population.
-Byzantine frontier defenses fell into decay as successive emperors disbanded the large standing armies of previous eras in order to save money.
-This caused the armies to be even weaker to deal with external raiding.
-The bureaucrats then hired mercenaries, notably Normans, to replace the professional army and with ageing conscripts to defend the tenuous frontier.
-However, the untrustworthiness, unruliness, ambitiousness, and sheer expense of these mercenary troops meant that they disrespected state authority and also conducted raiding in the Byzantine Anatolia, even sometimes working with Turkic raiders whom they were employed to fight against.
-These mercenary bands also took service with Aristocrats revolting against the government.
-During this time, the conflict with the Armenians broke out again.
-The state administration, economy, and military system were allowed to fall into neglect, largely through self-inflicted wounds.
-The picture of the Byzantine state leading up to 1071 was one of near chaos.
+In response to both the growing power and militancy of the aristocracy and the succession crisis, the bureaucrats in Constantinople tried to weaken the aristocracy by freeing Anatolian peasants from military service, thus turning them into a tax-paying population.
+Meanwhile, Byzantine frontier defenses fell into decay as successive emperors tried to save money by disbanding the large standing armies of previous eras.
+The bureaucrats then hired mercenaries, notably Normans, to replace the professional soldier with cheaper substitutes, usually ageing conscripts.
+However, the untrustworthiness, unruliness, ambitiousness, and sheer expense of these mercenary troops meant that they disrespected state authority and conducted raids within Byzantine territory, sometimes with the same Turkic raiders they were being paid by the Byzantines to fight against.
+These mercenary bands also took service with aristocrats who revolted against the government.
+And then conflict with the Armenians broke out again.
+Byzantine administration, economy, and military system were allowed to fall into neglect.
+The state leading up to 1071 was in chaos.